Mixing is hard for triangle-free reflexive graphs: Outline of Proof and of Main Construction

-To deal with this we define a subgraph $T^*$ of $G^*$ that, in a way, contains all of these non-gadget cycles.
-For each cycle in $T^*$, we will `plug' it by triangulating it to a new central vertex.
-So that this does not break the necessary properties of $G^*$, we must build it, and the gadgets, so that we know the possible colourings on the vertices that will be in $T^*$.
-So our gadget construction mentions a subgraph $T$ the copies of which will become part of $T^*$ in $G^*$.
-The proof that the cycles in $T^*$ that we plug in this way are all the cycles that have to be plugged takes considerable work.
-This proof is done in Section \ref{sect:NTbasis} and the actual 'plugging' construction is then finished in Section \ref{sect:finalproof}.
+To deal with this we define a subgraph $T_*$ of $\Gb$ that contains a basis, in the cycle space, of all of these non gadget-cycles.
+For each cycle in $T_*$, we `plug' it, by triangulating it to a new central vertex.
+So that this does not break the necessary properties of $\Gb$, we must build $\Gb$ and the gadgets so that we know the possible colourings on the vertices of $T_*$.
+Because of this, our gadget construction mentions a subgraph $T$ the copies of which will become part of $T_*$ in $\Gb$.
+The proof that the cycles in $T_*$ that we plug in this way are all the cycles that have to be plugged takes considerable work, using a lot of topological machinery.

+We try, as much as possible, to remove these topological proofs from the main flow of the proof.
+They take considerable patience for a reader unfamiliar with them.
+However, we also found that they provide a nice intuitive motivation for such basic results of a first algebraic topology class as the K\"{u}nneth formula, excision, and Mayer-Vietoris sequences.

+In Section \ref{sect:homology} we recall the basic definitions of homology that are necessary throughout the paper.
+In Section \ref{sect:non-flat} we reduce the mixing problem to the non-flat problem and state our main theorem about the non-flat problem.
+In Sections \ref{sect:windsum} and \ref{sect:stage1} we give our construction and prove the main theorem modulo a result about the basis of its cycle space that we prove in Section \ref{sect:NTbasis}.